-People think knowing more than one language is cool…and they’re not wrong!
-They assume that utilizing this skill in the workplace is easy — after all, the hard part is learning the language, not using it.
+People think knowing more than one language is cool, and they’re not wrong!
+They assume that using this skill in the workplace is easy – after all, the hard part is learning the language, not using it.

-The problem is that people don’t think about language in the context of work.
-Being a translator or translation project manager is just as stressful as any other job, if not more so.
+The problem is that people don’t consider the possibilities of using foreign languages in a professional context.
+In fact, being a translator or translation project manager can be as stressful as any other job, if not more so.

 Translating documents and content isn’t just about talking to people in short bursts in their native tongue.
 It’s being able to accurately translate their content into other languages, constantly honing your language skills, leading a team of translators with different ideas and skill levels, handling multiple deadlines and connecting with clients in valuable ways across different languages.

 Suffice to say, my life as a project manager and translator was once frustrating more often than not.
 This is also just one aspect of my life — imagine all of your own typical everyday life problems and commitments.
 Family, relationships, finances, personal growth.
 Now toss in a stressful translation project management job on top of it all.